Mountain Pass, California is a small–unincorporated community located in San Bernardino County, California fifteen miles southwest of Primm.

-Despite being in the Mojave Desert, its elevation causes it to receive more precipitation than the low lying areas and with the lower temperatures, it supports more plant life.
-Creosote scrub and Joshua trees grow in the area.
+Despite being in the Mojave Desert, Mountain Pass' elevation causes it to receive more precipitation than the low lying areas and with the lower temperatures.

 Mountain Pass has a cooler climate than the surrounding desert valleys.
 Average high temperatures in the summer are near 90 degrees with low temperatures in the 60s.